Željko Komšić: Foreign policy

-Following the 2018 general election and Komšić's election, largely due to votes in majority Bosniak areas, Croatian Prime Minister Andrej Plenković, who endorsed the incumbent Čović, criticized Komšić's victory: "We are again in a situation where members of one constituent people ... are electing a representative of another, the Croat people".
-Komšić responded that the Croatian Government is undermining Bosnia and Herzegovina and its sovereignty.
-Komšić also announced that Bosnia and Herzegovina might sue Croatia over the construction of the Pelješac Bridge.
+In October 2018, Komšić announced that Bosnia and Herzegovina might sue Croatia over the construction of the Pelješac Bridge.
 The construction of the bridge, paid largely with EU funding, began on 30 July 2018 to connect Croatia's territory and was supported by Komšić's main election opponent Dragan Čović.

 In December 2020, right before a state visit of Russian foreign minister Sergey Lavrov, Komšić refused to attend the visit because of Lavrov's disrespect to Bosnia and Herzegovina and decision to firstly visit only Bosnian Serb leader Milorad Dodik and later on the presidency consisting of Šefik Džaferović, Dodik and Komšić.
 Shortly later, Džaferović too refused to attend Lavrov's visit because of the same reasons as Komšić.

 In September 2021, Komšić went to New York City to address the United Nations General Assembly at its headquarters.
 There he held bilateral meetings with United Nations Secretary-General António Guterres and Austrian president Alexander Van der Bellen on 21 September.
 On 22 September, Komšić addressed the General Assembly, speaking about the political challenges in Bosnia and Herzegovina, the COVID-19 pandemic and climate change.
 On 23 September, he met with Montenegrin and Kosovar presidents Milo Đukanović and Vjosa Osmani.
 In November 2021, Komšić attended the 26th United Nations Climate Change Conference, where he was welcomed by British Prime Minister Boris Johnson and UN Secretary-General António Guterres.

 On 17 January 2022, he met with Pope Francis in Vatican City.
 Following their meeting, Francis praised Komšić, saying that "he is a good person."
 On 9 February 2022, Komšić went to Madrid, where he held a bilateral meeting with Spanish Prime Minister Pedro Sánchez and also spoke with King Felipe VI.

 Following Russia recognizing the Donetsk People's Republic and the Luhansk People's Republic as independent states on 21 February, which are disputed territories in the Ukrainian region of Donbas, Komšić strongly condemned "Russia’s attack on the territory of Ukraine."
 On 24 February, Russian president Vladimir Putin ordered a large-scale invasion of Ukraine, marking a dramatic escalation of the Russo-Ukrainian War that began in 2014.
 Regarding the invasion, Komšić said Bosnia and Herzegovina would support Ukraine within its capacity.